rajivsingha/blog/content/blog/2020-02-18-hello-world.md

 BTW, this site was built using a SSG because I had almost no intentions of setting up Wordpress.

 My first choice was Ghost.
-Love it's editor to the moon and back!
+Love its editor to the moon and back!

 Unfortunately, setting up Ghost was a bit more complicated than I could handle and although Digital Ocean had a pretty straightforward 1 click install process, I still managed to run into issues.